-Board of Directors Elections2024-04-05T10:50:38-05:00
+Board of Directors Elections2024-08-23T13:53:10-05:00

 ELECTIONS TO THE BOARD OF DIRECTORS

 The Travis Central Appraisal District (TCAD) Board of Directors hires the Chief Appraiser, approves the TCAD budget, approves contracts, and sets general policies.
 The Board does not appraise property or review property values.
+The TCAD Board of Directors includes three directors elected by the voters of Travis County.

 DATE OF ELECTION